oxford-pcs/sdcuda/README.md

 e.g. `sdcuda -i "C:\Users\barnsley\Desktop\HARMONI-HC_data\in.fits" -p "C:\Users\barnsley\Desktop\HARMONI-HC_data\parameters.xml" -c "C:\Users\barnsley\Documents\Visual Studio 2013\Projects\sdcuda\config.xml" -o "C:\Users\barnsley\Desktop\HARMONI-HC_data\out.fits"`

-# Architecture
+# Architecture Overview

+On program execution, a `clparser` instance is invoked to parse the command line parameters.
+On success, an `input` instance is then spawned.
+This instance reads in the input FITS file, required simulation parameters and builds the process chain.

+Following this, a loop is entered whereby new `process` instances are spawned while the number of concurrent running processes < `nCPUCORES`.
+Each process instance reduces a single detector integration time in the input 4D cube (x, y, DIT, wavelength).
+The separate integration times correspond to different rotator positions (as required by ADI).

-The design of the program revolves around the `cube` class type and its two derived classes `hcube` and `dcube`.
-The prefixes of the two derived classes denote where the data will physically reside, either on the host (h) or on the device (d).
+The primary constructs for the program are derived from the `cube` class type, namely `hcube` and `dcube`.
+The prefixes of these classes denote where the data will physically reside, either on the host (h) or on the device (d), and are common nomenclature elsewhere too.

-Although the program takes a 4D file as input, with separation integrations for each rotator position (as required by ADI), a `cube` instance is defined as a datacube in the traditional sense, with two spatial axes and one spectral.
-Each cube houses the location of its data in a vector container of `spslice` type, with derived classes `hspslice` and `dspslice`.
-Note that data on the device cannot be read outside of a device function and must be copied to the host - not doing so will yield a segfault.
+A `cube` instance is defined as a datacube in the traditional sense, with two spatial axes and one spectral, and contains a vector container of `spslice` type.

-To decompose the 4D input, each integration is put in to a queue with maximum concurrent integration reductions defined by the `host` parameter `nCPUCORES`.
-The corresponding cube for the integration is then constructed before processing.
+The `spslice` class has two derived classes, `hspslice` and `dspslice`, both of which house a pointer, `p_data`, to the block of memory containing the data for the corresponding slice.

 # Common How-Tos

-## Adding a Process
+## Adding a New Process

 To create a new process stage, the following sequence of events should be followed: